 Level of risk of Public interest profile quality concerns Low Medium High Low Statistics of low quality concern and low public interest.
-[A1] Statistics of low quality concern and medium public interest.
-[A1/A2] Statistics of low quality concern and high public interest.
-[A1/A2] Medium Statistics of medium data quality concern and low public interest.
+Statistics of low quality concern and medium public interest.
+Statistics of low quality concern and high public interest.
+[A1] [A1/A2] [A1/A2] Medium Statistics of medium data quality concern and low public interest.
 [A1/A2] Statistics of medium quality concern and medium public interest.
 [A2] Statistics of medium quality concern and high public interest.
-[A2/A3]

-High Statistics of high Statistics of high Statistics of high
+[A2/A3] High Statistics of high data quality concern and low public interest.
+[A1/A2/A3] Statistics of high quality concern and medium public interest.
+[A3] Statistics of high quality concern and high public interest.
+[A3]

-data quality quality concern quality concern

-concern and low and medium public and high public

-public interest. interest. interest.

-[A1/A2/A3] [A3] [A3]

-The Public Interest profile has been set "High" because these data will be used to validate population estimates for Scotland's Census 2022, estimates that will influence policy decisions in many areas including health, housing, education and employment.
+The Public Interest profile has been set "High" because these data are being used to validate population estimates for Scotland's Census 2022, estimates that will influence policy decisions in many areas including health, housing, education and employment.